 Integration with Oracle Cloud Infrastructure Services

 - Retrieving details about a sender (ListSenders)

-To view logs for events in the Email Delivery service, see Viewing Audit Log Events.
+To view logs for events in the Email Delivery service, your user must be in a group with the ability to view all of the Audit event logs in the tenancy.
+For more information, see Viewing Audit Log Events.

 Getting Started with Email Delivery

 You can set up the Email Delivery service within the Console.
 To begin sending email with Email Delivery, complete the following steps:

 - Set up permissions.

 - Configure SPF on the approved sender domain.

 - Configure the SMTP connection.